surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/hosting/host02-sample.md

     /// <summary>
     /// This sample uses the PowerShell runtime along with a host
-    /// implementation to call get-process and display the results
+    /// implementation to call Get-Process and display the results
     /// as you would see them in powershell.exe.
     /// </summary>
     /// <param name="args">Ignored</param>